Youth unemployment: a global crisis

 Why is youth unemployment a problem in the long term?

 Having a significant amount of young people out of work can negatively impact a community’s economic growth and development.
 If left unchecked, youth unemployment can have serious social repercussions because unemployed youth tend to feel left out, leading to social exclusion, anxiety and a lack of hope for the future.
-Given that almost 90% of all young people live in developing nations, not having a purpose or a feeling that a better life is possible can result in millions of young people floundering in poverty and frustration – bringing fragile nations down with them.
+Given that almost 90% of all young people live in low-income nations, not feeling that a better life is possible can result in millions of young people floundering in poverty and frustration – bringing fragile nations down with them.

-For many countries, 15- to 24-year-olds make up the majority of the population.
-Looking at areas like Africa where there are nearly 200 million people in this age range (a number that’s expected to double by 2045), it’s easy to see that skyrocketing youth unemployment rates will have a serious impact if not addressed.
+Looking at areas like Africa where there are nearly 200 million people between the ages of 15 and 24 (a number that’s expected to double by 2045), it’s easy to see that skyrocketing youth unemployment rates will have a serious impact if not addressed.

 With more than 64 million unemployed youth worldwide and 145 million young workers living in poverty, youth employment remains a global challenge.